 Lastly, your lead scoring methodology needs to be rooted in data.

 Your CRM data can point you to the crucial moments in every stage of your pipeline that eventually convert customers.
 From your most important sales activities to what qualifies your leads, a sales CRM helps track every moment from Point A to Point B.

 If you want to make sure that your lead scoring strategy makes sense, look no further than your numbers.

 Effective lead scoring allows businesses to better understand their pipelines at a glance.

 This translates into less wasted time among reps as you know exactly what to prioritize among your hottest leads.

 And if nothing else, setting up a lead scoring strategy serves as a smart audit of your overall sales funnel.
 (More on how to manage a sales funnel here.)

 The legwork involved might seem daunting.
-However, with the help of a CRM and the tips above, you can get started with lead scoring in no time.
+But with the help of a CRM system and the tips above, you can get started with lead scoring in no time.